 What Is a Qualified Retirement Plan?

-According to the IRS, “A qualified plan must satisfy the Internal Revenue Code in both form and operation.”
-Section 401(a) in the tax code outlines the requirements that qualified retirement plans must meet.
+According to the IRS, “a qualified plan must satisfy the Internal Revenue Code in both form and operation.”
+Section 401(a) in the tax code outlines the requirements that plans must meet.

-Qualified retirement plan sponsors are entities, often employers, who implement and provide the retirement plans to their employees.
+Qualified retirement plan sponsors are companies that provide the retirement plans to their employees.
 It is their responsibility to update plan documents and make sure the rules are being obeyed.

-Qualified retirement plans that are employer-sponsored must also satisfy minimum standards set by the Employment Retirement Income Security Act of 1974 (ERISA).
+Qualified retirement plans that are employer-sponsored must also satisfy the minimum standards of the Employment Retirement Income Security Act of 1974 (ERISA).
 ERISA protects plan participants and their assets from potential mistreatment.

-ERISA requires plan information transparency, and the act ensures that benefits promised to employees are adequately funded.
+ERISA requires plan information transparency, and the act ensures that employers adequately fund benefits promised to employees.
 ERISA also sets accountability standards for fiduciaries who manage or control the funds.
-This means that qualified plan sponsors must meet these requirements or potentially face financial repercussions or lawsuits.
+Qualified plan sponsors who do not meet these requirements face potential financial repercussions or lawsuits.

 According to the Internal Revenue Code, some of the more important qualified retirement plan requirements include:

-- Operate in Accordance with Plan: Plan documentation must accurately reflect the actual benefits given to participants.
+- Operate in Accordance With Plan: Plan documentation must accurately reflect the benefits given to participants.

 - Reporting and Disclosure: Sponsors must submit tax forms, distribution reporting and account balance statements.

-- Minimum Distribution Requirements: Current and retired employees must receive their retirement payments beginning in the calendar year the employees reach 73 years old.
+- Minimum Distribution Requirements: Current and retired employees must receive their retirement payments beginning the calendar year the employee reaches 73 years old.
 An employee who is still working at age 73 may qualify for a 401(k) required minimum distribution exception depending on their retirement plan type and level of ownership in the company that sponsors the 401(k) plan.

 - Minimum Vesting Requirements: Each employee must vest or own, at a minimum, a stated percentage of their interest in the plan each year.

-- Elective Deferral Limits: Employees cannot elect to contribute more than $22,500 out of their compensation to a retirement plan in 2023.
-Employees who are age 50 or older at the end of the calendar year can make additional contributions of $7,500 in 2023.
+- Elective Deferral Limits: The elective deferral limit for 2023 is $22,500 and $23,000 for 2024.
+Employees who are age 50 or older at the end of the calendar year can make additional contributions of $7,500 in 2023 and 2024.
+Plans may permit additional after-tax contributions up to the annual additions limit.

 Spouse and beneficiary protections also apply, and there are guidelines for rollovers and other specific circumstances.